turingschool/backend-curriculum-site/module4/lessons/javascript_without_a_browser.md

 Traditionally JavaScript is executed client-side, or in the browser on the consumers own computer.
 This is made possible by a browsers JavaScript Engine.
 Firefox's engine is called SpiderMonkey, and Chrome's is called V8.

-### Let's look at V8:

-*   First version released with first version of chrome in 2008
-*   Compiles JS to native machine code

 ### Today, We'll look into node.js.
 What is it?

 According to [nodejs.org](nodejs.org) node, in it's most basic form, "is a JavaScript runtime built on Chrome's V8 JavaScript engine."

 #### aside: NPM

 NPM (Node Package Manger) allows for organization of outside packages much like Ruby Gems.
+We'll cover it in more depth later on.

 ### Installing Node: